makelab-kaist/inline-server/README.md

 # Arduino Server

-A simple server that allows to compile and upload sketches on Arduino via socket.io, as well as to listen to serial output.
+A simple server that allows to compile and upload code sketches on Arduino via socket.io, as well as listening to serial output.

 ## Installation

 - Clone the repository on your local drive and do `cd arduino-server`
 - Install dependencies with `npm install`
 - Run `brew install arduino-cli`.
-For that you need [homebrew](https://brew.sh) installed.
-For other systems, see the [arduino-cli docs](https://arduino.github.io/arduino-cli/0.33).
+For that, you need [homebrew](https://brew.sh) installed.
+For other systems, see the [arduino-cli docs](https://arduino.github.io/arduino-cli/0.33)
-- Run `arduino-cli core update-index` and list your boards with `arduino-cli board list`.
+- Run `arduino-cli core update-index` and list your boards with `arduino-cli board list`
 - Install some boards.
-For example, to install the Arduino UNO use `arduino-cli core install arduino:avr`.
+For example, to install the Arduino UNO use `arduino-cli core install arduino:avr`
-- Run the server with `npm run dev` (development) or `npm start` (release).
+- Run the server with `npm run dev` (development) or `npm start` (release)

 ## Websockets